tdani01/NeoTypes_kenyer/README.md

 # NeoTypes
-A type library for C that contains: new variable names, bool, dynamic array, string, list, conversion between numeric and string types, casts between integer and floating point types.
-And a little file management too.
+A type library for C that contains: new variable names, bool, dynamic array, string, conversion between numeric and string types.
+And a little memory/file management too.

 # Wiki

-## NeoCast.c

-### uint64 asUINT(double Value)
-Process a binary value stored in a double as an unsigned integer.

-### uint64 asSINT(double Value)
-Process a binary value stored in a double as a signed integer.

-### double asDOUBLE(uint64 Value)
-Process a binary value stored in an integer as a double.

 ## NeoArray.c